×

 Click here for details of Aman no Shokutaku

 Perhaps you’re looking for a classic Japanese dining experience.
-In that case, be sure to try Aonoya, a popular sushi restaurant on the island’s west coast.
-This gorgeous restaurant serves up fresh morsels of the sea caught in the local Seto Sea brought into fish markets just down the road.
+In that case, be sure to try SEIKAIHA Aonoya, a popular sushi and tempura restaurant on the island’s west coast.
+This gorgeous restaurant, where every seat has an ocean view, serves up fresh morsels caught in the Seto Inland Sea and brought into fish markets just down the road.

 Click here for reservations